-- C If you are legally married or in a registered domestic partnership and you designate someone other than your spouse or registered domestic partner to receive your Option 1 balance, they could be entitled to their community property interest is 50 percent of the benefit for the period of CalPERS service during which you were married to your current spoise or in a registered domestic partnership.
-If you married or established a registered domestic partnership after retirement, your spouse or registered domestic partnership after your doath benefits. - D In Section 1 remember to clearly putt the personal information requested at the top of the form.
-To protect you and your beneficiary from a possible legal challenge of your designations we cannot accept a form with any conjections or orasizer marks.
-Also remember to check either Box 1 or Box 2 Check Box.
-If your designate a patient baneficable lump sum death benefits.
-Check Box 2 if you want to designate a different baneficiary for each lump sum death benefits.
-Your primary beneficiaries will receive an equal percent of the benefit unless you indicate otherwise. - E In Section 2 if you want to name more than three primary beneficiaries or more than two secondary beneficiaries for one or all of the tump sum death benefits, you may attach additional sheets provided you indicate whether you are designating primary or secondary beneficiaries.
-You must sign date and write your Social Security number or CaIPERS ID at the top of each additional sheet. - F In Section 3 you must sign the Mamber's Acknowledgement and your current spouse or registered domestic partner must also sign the Spouse's or Registered Domestic Partner's Acknowledgement to acknowledge the action you are taking.
-If you are not legally married or in a registered domestic partnership you should check the box in the Member's Acknowledgement section stating that you are not registered domestic partnership and mark the correct applicable situation.
-If you are married or in a registered domestic partnership and your spouse or registered domestic partner does not sign the form you must complete and submit the Justification for Absence of Spouse's or Registered Domestic Partner's Signature form with your designation form.
+- C. If you are legally married or in a registered domestic partnership and you designate someone other than your spouse or registered domestic partner to receive your Option 1 balance, they could be entitled to their community property interest in this benefit.
+Their community property interest is 50 percent of the benefit for the period of CalPERS service during which you were married to your current spouse or in a registered domestic partnership.
+If you married or established a registered domestic partnership after retirement, your spouse or registered domestic partnership after your death benefits. - D. In Section 1, remember to clearly print the personal information requested at the top of the form.
+To protect you and your beneficiary from a possible legal challenge of your designations, we cannot accept a form with any conjections or eleasts.
+Also remember to check either Box 1 or Box 2.
+Check Box 1 if your designation applies to all applicable lump sum death benefits.
+Check Box 2 if you want to designate a different beneficiary for each lump sum death benefit payable.
+Your primary beneficiaries will receive an equal percent of the benefit unless you indicate otherwise. - Ellin Section 2 if you want to name more than three primary beneficiaries or more than two secondary beneficiaries for one or all of the tump sum death benefits, you may attach additional sheets provided you indicate whether you are designating primary or secondary beneficiaries.
+You must sign date and write your Social Security number or CalPEAS ID at the top of each additional sheet. - F. In Section 3, you must sign the Member's Acknowledgement and your current spouse or registered domestic partner must also sign the Spouse's ai Registered Domestic Partner's Acknowledgement to acknowledge the action you are taking.
+If you are not legally married or in a registered domestic partnership you should check the box in the Member's Acknowledgement section stating that you are not married or in a domestic partnership and mark the correct applicable situation.
+If you are mained or in a registered domestic partnership and your spouse or registered domestic partner does not sign the form you must complete and submit the Justification for Absence of Spouse's or Registered Domestic Partner's Signature form with your designation form.